openwallet-foundation/credo-ts-ext/README.md

 There are regular community working groups to discuss ongoing efforts within Credo, showcase items you've built with Credo, or ask questions.
 See [Meeting Information](https://github.com/openwallet-foundation/credo-ts/wiki/Meeting-Information) for up to date information on the meeting schedule.
 Everyone is welcome to join!

+We welcome you to join our mailing list and Discord channel.
+See the [Wiki](https://github.com/openwallet-foundation/credo-ts/wiki/Communication) for up to date information.

 ## License

 Credo is licensed under the [Apache License Version 2.0 (Apache-2.0)](/LICENSE).